My name is Jerome Dinal Herath. I'm currently a Principal AI Engineer @ Spacewalk AI.

 Security Data Scientist

-As a Security Data Scientist at Obsidian Security, I focused on developing advanced threat detection models, alert monitoring systems, and collaborating on applied AI research for cybersecurity solutions in SaaS environments.
+Focused on developing advanced threat detection models and monitoring systems for cybersecurity solutions in SaaS environments.

-• Contributed to data-driven security posture management solutions, including data extraction, modeling, and orchestration tasks.
+• Contributed to posture management features through scalable data extraction, modeling, and orchestration workflows.

 PhD Researcher